4.6 Access to quality services

 Financial services

 The mere fact of being a young person may warrant the need for more support when it comes their well-being and coping their financial situation.
-Based on a publication by Marko Niiranen “The changes made in the Act on the Adjustment of the Debts of a Private Individual 2015” (in Finnish), youth has become an assessment criteria when applying for and being granted debt adjustment.
+Based on a publication by Marko Niiranen “The changes made in the Act on the Adjustment of the Debts of a Private Individual 2015” (the Act in Finnish), youth has become an assessment criteria when applying for and being granted debt adjustment.
 Based on Niiranen the amendment was made to strengthen the possibilities of young people receiving a positive decision, even if the assessment as such still depends on a combination of many different kinds of criteria - not only age (Niiranen 2015, 226-229).

-The Government Programme and the National Youth Work and Youth Policy Programme recognise the causal relationship between excessive debt and social exclusion.
-Deprivation connects to over-indebtedness, and economic uncertainty increases the risk of developing mental health issues (stress, depression, etc.).
-Asiakastieto is one of the leading Finnish companies providing corporate risk management, as well as sales and marketing information services.
-The company runs a file on consumer credit information such as Payment Default Statistics.
-According to the statistics in 2021, 12% of 25–29-year-olds, 8% of 25-29 year and about 1% of under 20 have payment defaults.
-One of the measures provided in the National Youth Work and Youth Policy Programme is Proactive Financial Counselling, which is offered in Financial Advice Clinics in 16 places nation-wide.
+One of the aforementioned measures is Proactive Financial Counselling, which is offered in Financial Advice Clinics in 35 places nation-wide.
 Financial advice clinics are a low-threshold service providing an opportunity to discuss everyday financial questions without booking an appointment.
 There is a possibility to reflect on the situation, receive advice and go through different options with experts in private or by taking part in some group courses counselling called "Fyrkkaa ja fiilistä" (In English those can be called "Money and Feelings”), co-led by a person who has knowledge based on experience, offering group support.
 Proactive Financial Counselling’s third element is simply offering up-to-date information – the idea is to intentionally break the most common myths related to financial matters.

 Quality assurance